paresh-kukadiya/paresh-kukadiya/README.md

 <h1 align="center">Hi 👋, I'm Paresh Kukadiya</h1>

-- 📫 Hey, I am Student
+- 📫 I am Student
 - 👨‍💻 I am also interested in Development and Networking.
 - 🔭 I’m currently working on My Skill and improve it
 - 🌱 I’m currently learning **Python** and **Java**